Jayne Mansfield: Legacy

+Mansfield left behind five children and a crumbling estate, including the Pink Palace.

+Mansfield is known for helping shape the "dumb blonde" stereotype.
+Contrary to her public persona, Mansfield was quite intelligent, and at one point could speak up to five different languages.

-Her daughter Mariska Hargitay became an actress and star of Law & Order: Special Victims Unit.
-She has won several awards for her work on the show, including a Golden Globe Award for Best Actress in 2005, an Emmy Award for Outstanding Lead Actress in a Drama Series in 2006, and a People's Choice Award for the Drama TV Star of the Year in 2018.
+Her daughter Mariska became an actress and star of Law & Order: Special Victims Unit.
+She has won several awards for her work on the show, including a Golden Globe Award for Best Actress in 2005 and an Emmy Award for Outstanding Lead Actress in a Drama Series in 2006.
+Hargitay released My Mom Jayne, a documentary about Mansfield, in June 2025.